 The steps below cover how to add CrowdStrike as a Mandatory Preferred Application for your organization.
 You can extend these steps for other applications and scenarios.

-- Navigate to Settings > TrustScore Settings > Device Scoring and then click Preferred Applications Running (desktop-only).
+1. Navigate to Settings > TrustScore Settings > Device Scoring and then select Preferred Applications Running (desktop-only).

 3. Configure the application details.

 - Determine whether or not the app is Mandatory.
 If Yes, then device access will be blocked if the app is not running.
 If No, then device access will be allowed, but the device TrustScore will be reduced accordingly.

 - Select the Platform(s) that require the preferred app.
 For this example, we’ll set the platform to

 4. Enter the process name (one per platform) that should be running on a device (such as

 falcond).
 See a list of common Preferred Apps and their corresponding patterns below.

 For apps having process names that are variable or change regularly, you may use regex pattern matching.
 For example, the Cisco Umbrella app has multiple process names depending on the app version running on a device, such as